cloudfoundry/diego-windows-release/docs/INSTALL.md

              -boshUrl=[the URL for your BOSH director, with credentials]
 ```

+_**NOTE:** The windowsPassword argument cannot contain `"` characters due to a limitation in `msiexec.exe`._

 For example:

 ```
 generate.exe -outputDir=C:\diego-install-dir -windowsUsername=Administrator -windowsPassword=MyPass123 -boshUrl=https://10.10.0.54:25555
 ```

+The output of `generate.exe` is a batch file called `install.bat`, which appears in the same directory.

 1. Download `DiegoWindows.msi` and `GardenWindows.msi` to the output directory
 you specified to the generate command.
-The filenames being correct is
+The filenames must remain unchanged,
-important, since the script assumes these will be the MSI file names.
+since the script assumes these will be the MSI file names.

 1. Run the `install.bat` script in the output directory.
 This will install
 both of the MSIs with all of the arguments they require.